jambuur/APEDSK99/README.md

 The DSR contains 4 additional TI BASIC CALL's to manage DOAD's:

-- CALL PDSK( [1-3] ): This subprogram applies a virtual "adhesive tab" (remember those?) by setting a flag in the Volume Information Block.
-This flag prevents APEDSK99 writing to the DOAD.
+- CALL PDSK( [1-3] ): This subprogram applies a virtual "adhesive tab" (remember those?) by setting a flag in the Volume Information Block, preventing APEDSK99 writing to the DOAD.
 Keep in mind that this is separate to the familiar _Protected_ flag as used by disk managers.

 - CALL UDSK( [1-3] ): This subprogram removes the virtual "adhesive tab"